 Gulf County: Beaches open

 Okaloosa County: Beaches open

 County commissioners fully opened all county beaches May 6, the Northwest Florida Daily News reports.
 County beaches opened for recreational use starting May 1, the Pensacola News Journal previously reported, with limited hours.
 Commissioners said social distancing measures are still in place.

 Santa Rosa County: Beaches open

 County commissioners fully opened Navarre Beach and the fishing pier there without restrictions May 6, reports the Pensacola News Journal.
-County beaches opened for for recreational use May 1 with limited hours, but law enforcement said beach-goers have practiced responsible social distancing.
+County beaches opened for recreational use May 1 with limited hours, but law enforcement said beachgoers have practiced responsible social distancing.
 The beach had previously been closed since March 21.

 Walton County: Most beaches open

 All public beaches in the county reopened on May 1.
 Initially, only limited activity was allowed, according to the Northwest Florida Daily News.
 As on May 12, county commissioners allowed all beach vendors to return to work and for more lounging on the beach.
 Walton County’s previous beach closure withstood a test in court.
 A notable exception, military leaders closed the Eglin East Pass Beach Area.
 The 96th Test Wing Commander, Brig.
-Gen. Scott Cain ordered the area closed due to increased activity leading to unsafe conditions, unauthorized commercial activities on federal property, and to protect the Eglin range, a national asset, according to a press release from Eglin.
+Gen. Scott Cain ordered the area closed due to increased activity leading to unsafe conditions, unauthorized commercial activities on federal property, and to protect the Eglin range, a national asset, according to a news release from Eglin.
 That closure became effective May 8.